rizangg/RZGX-Rover-Controller/README.md

 Created and maintained by **Rizangg / RZGX**.

-Special thanks to **Renaldy FPV** for early MSP/DisplayPort reference work, technical discussion, and practical FPV insight during the prototype stage.
+Special thanks to **Renaldy FPV / aldyduino** for early MSP/DisplayPort reference work, technical discussion, and practical FPV insight during the prototype stage.
+His public reference project, [aldyduino/ESP32MSPDisplayPort](https://github.com/aldyduino/ESP32MSPDisplayPort), demonstrated an ESP32-based MSP DisplayPort approach for DJI OSD and helped validate the feasibility of this project.

+This project is also inspired by the Betaflight and INAV ecosystem, especially their MSP-compatible DJI OSD workflows, DisplayPort OSD behavior, and common telemetry concepts such as GPS, battery, link quality, arming state, and home information.
+RZGX Rover Controller is not a Betaflight or INAV fork, and it is not a flight controller; it is a custom ESP32 surface vehicle controller.

 This project was developed with AI-assisted coding support from **OpenAI Codex / ChatGPT**.
 The AI assistance was used as an engineering tool for implementation, debugging, documentation drafting, and iteration support; project direction, hardware testing, and final decisions remain with the maintainer.